silverhairs/lox/README.md

 ## Grammar

-The currently implemented rules of the language's grammar.
+Productions for the Language's grammar.

 ```ebnf
     expression -> literal